 STEP Bible Online — (For beginners) This free online Bible offers a simple way to become familiar with Hebrew words in the Bible and their basic meanings.
 You can hover over a word in English and see the word in Hebrew.
 (Same with Greek in the New Testament.)
 You can also compare side-by-side English translations and view some commentaries for certain verses.
 The STEP Bible is a starting point and doesn’t replace looking up words in the Hebrew lexicon for verse-specific meaning.
 But the STEP Bible helps you get used to looking at Hebrew words and gives a general sense of meaning, so you can start learning to recognize words in the Hebrew Bible.
 The STEP Bible is also available in a free app.
 And it’s from a reliable source, Tyndale House.

 Bible Hub (Hebrew Text Analysis) — (For beginners) If you Google a verse from the Old Testament and follow that with “Hebrew Text Analysis,” you’ll find a page from Bible Hub that gives you the English and Hebrew words in that verse, along with a Strong’s link to show you the Hebrew root word (lexical form), as well as the lexicon entries to look up the meaning of a Hebrew word in that verse.
 I don’t recommend relying solely on this resource, as you may encounter some errors, or some words may not be defined.
 It’s better to use a print lexicon like the Holladay lexicon.
+(This link opens a new window in Amazon.
+As an Amazon Associate, I earn from qualifying purchases.)
 But I like Bible Hub as a simple starting place to get an idea of the Hebrew word or Bible verse I want to understand.

 Quizlet — (For intermediate through advanced) Quizlet is a free website (also available as an app) where you can find sets of flashcards to review words in biblical Hebrew.
 Some professors have posted really good, comprehensive sets of flashcards for first-year biblical Hebrew.
 You can use the electronic flashcards to learn the words and their glosses (basic meanings).
 You can also play a match game (my favorite way to study), where you see how quickly you can match the biblical Hebrew word with its gloss (basic meaning).
 Of course, these flashcards are made by Quizlet users, so they are subject to error.
 But I’ve found some great professor-generated sets that are really helpful.
 You might even find a set of flashcards that matches with chapters of the biblical Hebrew textbook you’re using.
 (If you’re into biblical Greek, you can find those flashcards on Quizlet as well.)